UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 For example, if we wanted to create the color purple, we would set the intensity of red and blue to 100%, and the intensity of green to 0%.
 :::

-There are two different types of RGB leds:
+There are two different types of RGB LEDs:

 - common cathode: all LED cathodes are connected together.
 A LOW signal means off, and a HIGH signal means on at max intensity.
 - common anode: all LED anodes are connected together.
 A LOW signal means on at max intensity, and a HIGH signal means off.